Roger is the Director of Christian Formation and Parish Life

 Kate has one daughter, Brigid, and you can usually find them cooking together in the kitchen, reading a book, or watching a movie.
 Their family also includes Sully, a rescue Great Pyrenees/Anatolian Shepherd mix, and Oliver, the tabby cat.

 Board Term ends: Jan.
 2021 - is able to extend to 2024

 Originally from Arkansas, Patrick Christopher Kangrga began in ministry by serving two years as a member of the Episcopal Service Corps in Maryland and in Massachusetts.
 After this he began a lay-professional journey with positions at parish and diocesan levels in New York and New Jersey.
-Most recently he has served as the Associate for Youth Ministries at Trinity Church in Menlo Park, California.
+He has recently served as the Associate for Youth Ministries at Trinity Church in Menlo Park, California.